shaferskylar99/premierleague2020-2021/README.md

 Another team that Brighton is more related to than others in the first graph is Leeds.
 Bielsa is their iconic manager, known for his unique style, and loves to push numbers forward to try and make chances.
 They each are teams whose general goals are to avoid relegation, not to compete for a champions league position, yet both of them take chances and play fluidly, unafraid to attack.
 This leads us into our next point.

-## 5. If You Want to Punch Above Your Weight, Bring a Unique Gameplan/Bielsa Ball.
+## 5. If You Want to Punch Above Your Weight, Strive to Be Unique.

 So, what have we learned from this analysis so far?
 I think, in order to best summarize what we can bring from our insights so far, we must look at who exceeded their expectations.